edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 touch functions/graphql.js
 ```

-Whatever we put in the `functions` folder, Netlify will make it publically visible as if it were in a directory.
+Whatever we put in the `functions` folder, Netlify will make it publicly visible as if it were in a directory.

 When we deploy this, we will be able to reach this file directly by going to https://OUR_SITE_NAME/.netlify/functions/graphql.